jeaminj/scRNA_analysis/README.md

 # Single Cell RNAseq Analysis Demonstrations
-This repository contains demonstrations of single cell analysis workflow processes in Rnotebook abd subsequent hmtl format
+This repository contains demonstrations of single cell analysis workflow processes in Rnotebook and hmtl format